hepplerj/notebook/source/about.md

 permalink: /about/
 ---

-Hi, I'm Jason Heppler, a historian working at Stanford University.
+Hi, I'm Jason Heppler, a historian at Stanford University.
 I am a 20th century U.S. historian specializing in environmental, the North American West, and digital and public history.
-I'm completing my dissertation through the University of Nebraska-Lincoln.
-My dissertation research focuses on the urban and environmental history of Silicon Valley and the rise of environmental politics in the American West.
+I am currently working on my book manuscript which focuses on the urban and environmental history of Silicon Valley and the rise of environmental politics in the American West.
 I also work full time as a digital historian in the Department of History at Stanford University, where I am also affiliated with the Center for Spatial and Textual Analysis and the Center for Interdisciplinary Digital Research.
 I work with faculty and graduate students on applying computational and informational techniques to research and publishing.

 ## What is Open Notebook History?